 The Bachelor of Science in Nursing Program core curriculum is distributed it into five semester periods of 16 weeks each.
-Students are given time off as the scheduled permits.
+Students are given time off as the schedule permits.
 The students are provided with the school calendar the first day of orientation.

-The first semester will be week 1 to 16 and includes minimum 180 hours of theory and skills, and 90 hours of clinical practice.
+The first semester will be weeks 1 to 16 and includes 135 hours of theory and skill lab, and 0 hours of clinical practice.

-The second semester will be week 17 to 32 and includes 165 hours of theory and skills, and 120 hours of clinical practice.
+The second semester will be weeks 17 to 32 and includes 150 hours of theory and skill lab, and a minimum of 90 hours of clinical practice.

-The third semester will be week 33 to 48 and includes 135 hours of theory and skills, and 180 hours of clinical practice.
+The third semester will be weeks 33 to 48 and includes 165 hours of theory and skill lab, and a minimum of 90 hours of clinical practice.

-The fourth semester will be week 49 to 65 and includes 165 hours of theory and skills, and 90 hours of clinical practice.
+The fourth semester will be weeks 49 to 65 and includes 165 hours of theory and skill lab, and a minimum of 135 hours of clinical practice.

-The fifth semester will be week 66 to 82 and includes 150 hours of theory and skills, and 150 hours of clinical practice.
+The fifth semester will be weeks 66 to 82 and includes 195 hours of theory and skill lab, and a minimum of 135 hours of clinical practice.